 No.2-3, Xingchan Rd., Lugu Township, Nantou County 558, Taiwan (R.O.C.)

-A Japanese style village built in 2011 is located near to Xitou Nature Education Area.
-Xitou Monster Village (溪頭怪物村 or 松林町) attracts more than 200,000 tourists a month.
-A torii, a traditional Japanese gate most commonly found within a Shinto shrine, stands at the entrance of the village.
-It symbolically marks the transition from the profane to the sacred.
-Cute Japanese monster statues are all over this small village and red lanterns hang on the eaves.
+A Japanese style village built in 2011, Xitou Monster Village (溪頭怪物村 or 松林町) attracts more than 200,000 tourists a month.
+A torii, a traditional Japanese gate most often found within a Shinto shrine, stands at the entrance of the village, symbolically marking the transition from the profane to the sacred.
+Cute Japanese monster statues are all over this small village and red lanterns hang on the eaves, making it a brilliant place for photography.
 Restaurants and souvenir shops are named after different kind of Japanese monsters.

-During the period of Taiwan under Japanese rule, Kubota (久保田) and Katsuichi Matsubayashi (松林勝一) were close friends and worked together in Xitou.
-Kubota was Japanese and Matsubayashi was Taiwanese (in that period, all locals were forced to use Japanese name).
-Their friendship lasted years even after Japan lost WWII and Kubota backed to Japan.
-Kubota run a bakery with his wife and tried to make their life better after WWII in Japan.
-Kubota named the bakery as Matsubayashi Kubota.
-However, thing didn’t go well.
-Years later, the bakery was destroyed by fire and his wife was died.
-Later, Matsubayashi knew about it by mail and sent some money to Kubota.
-In 1974, Matsubayashi received another mail from Kubota.
-Kubota mentioned in the mail that he had a wooden sculpture and wanted to give it to Matsubayashi as a present.
+The story of how this little village came about is a touching one.
+During Taiwan’s time under Japanese rule, Kubota (久保田) and Katsuichi Matsubayashi (松林勝一) were close friends and worked together in Xitou.
+Kubota was Japanese and Matsubayashi was Taiwanese.
+Even after Japan lost WWII and Kubota had to go back to Japan, their friendship stayed strong.
+Kubota ran a bakery which he called Matsubuyashi Kubota with his wife and tried to make their life better after WWII in Japan.
+However, years later, the bakery was destroyed by fire and his wife died.
+Later, when Matsubayashi heard of the story by mail, he sent some money to Kubota.
+In 1974, Matsubayashi received another mail from Kubota, telling him he had a wooden sculpture and wanted to give it to Matsubayashi as a present.
 In the end, they couldn’t meet each other in Japan for one last time.
-Before Matsubayashi died, he told his descendants to finish his last wish.
-In 2009, their descendants finally had a chance to make it happen.
-Now, the wooden sculpture is put in Ming Shan Resort.
+Before Matsubayashi died, he told his descendants to finish his last wish and in 2009, their descendants finally had the chance to make it happen.
+Now, the wooden sculpture is placed in Ming Shan Resort behind the Monster Village.
 In order to commemorate their friendship, Ming Shan Resort built this village and named it after Matsubayashi.
 Meanwhile, a bakery was named after Kubot.
-In every 10:30 and 14:30, there are many tourists waiting in front of the bakery for the fresh baked bread.
+Between 10:30 and 14:30 every day, many tourists wait outside the front of the bakery for the fresh baked bread.